 - tools to elaborate teaching materials together/ share/ improve

-- confidence introducing new pedagogical approaches and tools for delivering outputs of learning in the green building sector.
+- confidence in introducing new pedagogical approaches and tools for delivering outputs of learning in the green building sector.

 - little knowledge of European work